robertluo/fun-map/README.md

 ### Use components from other library

-It is very easy to turn a [component](https://github.com/stuartsierra/component) to `closeable` and use a fun-map to integrate a system:
+It is very easy to turn a [component](https://github.com/stuartsierra/component) to `closeable` and use a life-cycle-map to integrate a system:

 ```clojure
 (defn component->closeable